daranzolin/OLDdaranzolin.github.io/_posts/2017-08-27-perseus-dictionary-ii.markdown

 ![useful image]({{ site.url }}/assets/Punic_war.png)

 Hannibal and Scipio, the two great generals of the Punic Wars, are in the center of the action.
-The network is built out by other important generals, consuls, and statesmen.
+The network is built out by other important generals, consuls, and statesmen. **Cumulative Effect:** Hmmm, generals and senators...but what is the connection to Plautus the comedian and Romulus?
+As I've since learned, Plautus' plays can be read as commentary on the Second Punic War.
+And Romulus is connected to the historian Dionysius, whose major work attempts *to justify* Roman dominance up to the First Punic War.
+He popularized the myth of Romulus for the people.

 {% highlight r %}